First home buyer duty exemption, concession or reduction

 - The contract price is $750,000 or less.

-All purchasers must also meet the First Home Owner Grant eligibility criteria and satisfy the residency requirement outlined in the Living in your home section above.
+All purchasers must also meet the First Home Owner Grant eligibility criteria and satisfy the residency requirement outlined in the earlier Living in your home section.
 If you buy the property with someone else, at least one of you must use the property as their home and satisfy the residence requirement.

 Like the first home buyer duty exemption and concession, it is available for both new and established homes.

 This table below illustrates how the 50 per cent duty reduction applies to various property prices.

 |Value of property ($)||Duty payable (for a PPR) before reduction ($)||50% reduction ($)||Duty payable after reduction ($)|

 In most cases, the dutiable value of a property is the contract price you pay for it.

 However, if the price you pay for the property is less than market value, the dutiable value will be the market value.

 If you bought your property off-the-plan and are eligible for the off-the-plan concession, the dutiable value of your property is the contract price less the costs of construction or refurbishment occurring on or after the contract date.
 This amount is calculated using information provided by, and a method chosen by, the vendor.